huntdatacenter/docs/docs/working-in-your-lab/technical-tools/client-certificate.md

    ![p12_firefox_5.png](./images/p12_firefox_5.png)

-6. The certificate is now installed and can be used for network or secure web site client authentication.
+6. The certificate is now installed and can be used for network or secure web site client authentication after the restart of Firefox.